 Principals are entities that can request SQL Server resources.
 Like other components of the SQL Server authorization model, principals can be arranged in a hierarchy.
 The scope of influence of a principal depends on the scope of the definition of the principal: Windows, server, database; and whether the principal is indivisible or a collection.
 A Windows Login is an example of an indivisible principal, and a Windows Group is an example of a principal that is a collection.
 Every principal has a security identifier (SID).
-This topic applies to all version of SQL Server, but there are some restrictions on server-level principals in SQL Database or SQL Data Warehouse.
+This topic applies to all version of SQL Server, but there are some restrictions on server-level principals in SQL Database or Azure Synapse Analytics.

 SQL Server-level principals

 - Windows authentication login for a Windows user

 - Windows authentication login for a Windows group

 - Azure Active Directory authentication login for a AD user

 - Azure Active Directory authentication login for a AD group